Sousastep/SousaFX-docs/docs/content/fxbanks.rst

 - Bypass when tuba's soloing.

-The on/off toggle has two options:
+The on/off toggle has two options for fx selection when unbypassing:

 - On, randomize FX when unbypassing.

 - Off, return to original FX when unbypassing.

-These options, and plugin selections, are saved within the Main Presets.
+These options, and plugin selections, are saved within the :ref:`Main Presets <SousaFX Main Window>`.

 .. image:: media/fxbanks.png
    :width: 95%